Federico García Lorca: Assassination

 It has been argued that García Lorca was apolitical and had many friends in both Republican and Nationalist camps.
 Gibson disputes this in his 1978 book about the poet's death.
 He cites, for example, Mundo Obrero's published manifesto, which Lorca later signed, and alleges that García Lorca was an active supporter of the Popular Front.
 García Lorca read out this manifesto at a banquet in honour of fellow poet Rafael Alberti on 9 February 1936.

 Many anti-communists were sympathetic to García Lorca or assisted him.
-In the days before his arrest he found shelter in the house of the artist and leading Falange member Luis Rosales.
-Indeed, evidence suggests that Rosales was very nearly shot as well by the Civil Governor Valdés for helping García Lorca.
-Poet Gabriel Celaya wrote in his memoirs that he once found García Lorca in the company of Falangist José Maria Aizpurua.
+In the days before his arrest, he found shelter in the house of the artist and leading Falange member, Luis Rosales.
+Evidence suggests that Rosales was very nearly shot as well by the Civil Governor Valdés for helping García Lorca.
+Poet Gabriel Celaya wrote in his memoirs that he once found García Lorca in the company of Falangist José Maria Aizpurúa.
 Celaya further wrote that Lorca dined every Friday with Falangist founder and leader José Antonio Primo de Rivera.
 On 11 March 1937, an article appeared in the Falangist press denouncing the murder and lionizing García Lorca; the article opened: "The finest poet of Imperial Spain has been assassinated."
 Jean-Louis Schonberg also put forward the 'homosexual jealousy' theory.
-The dossier on the murder, compiled in 1936, at Franco's request and referred to by Gibson and others without having seen it, has yet to surface.
-The first published account of an attempt to locate García Lorca's grave can be found in a 1949, book by British Hispanist Gerald Brenan The Face of Spain.
-However, the grave has remained undiscovered.

 Search for remains

-In the 20th century there was speculation as to the location of Lorca's remains, for example by the hispanists Gerard Brenan and Ian Gibson, but attempts to locate and identify began in the 21st century.
-By this time, advances in technology gave scope for identifying remains of victims of Francoist repression.
-The year 2000, saw the foundation of the Association for the Recovery of Historical Memory which grew out of the quest by a sociologist, Emilio Silva-Barrera, to locate and identify the remains of his grandfather, who was shot by Franco's forces in 1936.
+The later 20th, and particularly the 21st centuries have seen numerous, unsuccessful attempts to locate García Lorca's remains.
+The first published account is in a 1949 book by the British Hispanist Gerald Brenan, The Face of Spain.
+By the 21st century advances in technology gave scope for identifying remains of victims of Francoist repression.
+The year 2000 saw the foundation of the Association for the Recovery of Historical Memory, which grew out of the quest by a sociologist, Emilio Silva-Barrera, to locate and identify the remains of his grandfather, who was shot by Franco's forces in 1936.